-The SAAQ, in collaboration with its partners, including the ATEQ, has published a folder titled School Bus Transportation, a Shared Responsibility which helps citizens, bus drivers, parents and children understand the role that each must play to ensure the safety of students when they are on their way to school or coming home.
-The PDF version of the folder is available for download on the SAAQ's website at https://secure.saaq.gouv.qc.ca/documents/documentation/sites/all/files/transport_concern.pdf, and the print version may be ordered online at www.saaq.gouv.qc.ca.
+The SAAQ, in collaboration with its partners, including the Bus Carriers Federation, has published a folder titled School Bus Transportation, a Shared Responsibility which helps citizens, bus drivers, parents and children understand the role that each must play to ensure the safety of students when they are on their way to school or coming home.
+The PDF version of the folder is available for download on the SAAQ's Web site at www.saaq.gouv.qc.ca.